 A limited number of transfer students may be admitted each year depending on available space.
+The Admissions Committee decides on a case by case basis whether to accept any transfer credits.
 The application procedure is the same as for first year students except that the transfer applicant must also submit law school grades.
 No admission decision will be made until the school receives grades from the previous law school.
 Additionally, to graduate from Massachusetts School of Law, a transfer student must complete at least 60 credit hours at Massachusetts School of Law.

 Massachusetts School of Law's mission is to provide an academically rigorous affordable legal education emphasizing ethics, advocacy, leadership, and professional skills.
 MSLAW provides an accessible and affordable legal education to tomorrow’s leaders in law, business, and technology who seek to contribute to their communities as advocates, lawyers, and leaders.
 Lawyers have substantial influence in our society and MSLAW prepares its graduates to use that power to help their clients and obtain the societal advancement that a law degree has traditionally provided.